 A lot of people that are only semi-familiar with essential oils don’t realize that not all essential oils are created equal.
 The difference in quality of essential oils can vary drastically depending on the company you get them from.
 And there are even differences between the top essential oil companies.
-The majority of essential oils you’ll find easily accessible (like at the grocery store) have been adulterated; meaning they aren’t 100% pure essential oils.
-They have some additive included in the bottle, so you’re not just inhaling or applying the pure essential oil to your skin, which could be harmful to your body and reduce the effectiveness of the oil.
+The majority of essential oils you’ll find at places like the grocery store or other box stores have been adulterated; meaning they aren’t 100% pure essential oils.
+They usually have an additive included in the bottle, so you’re not just inhaling or applying the pure essential oil to your skin.
+This could be harmful to your body and reduce the effectiveness of the oil.
 Some of the additives I’ve found companies use include carrier oils (like olive oil or another fatty oil), synthetic oils, chemical dilutants, alcohols and even just mixing less expensive oils with more expensive ones.

 One easy way to tell if an oil has been adulterated is if it says “Topical use only” or “Do not ingest.”
 That’s a tell tale sign that what’s in the bottle is more than just essential oil.

 In doing my research before I decided to start using Young Living oils, I found that most essential oil companies out there are re-bottlers.
 Meaning they don’t manufacture the oils they sell, they purchase them from distillers or other farmers and re-bottle them to their brand.
 To me that means they aren’t able to see the quality of the plant that produced the oil, or the distillation process.
 Now, they may have close relationships with the farmers and distillers, but still, if they aren’t manufacturing the oils themselves or growing the plants that those oils come from, they can’t 100% say without a doubt that these oils were made with the most strict standards, no pesticides were used whatsoever, and that they are 100% pure and organic.